AdaCore/spark2014/lrm/source/packages.rst

 #.
 If a subprogram has a Refined Global Aspect it is used in the analysis of the
    subprogram body rather than its Global Aspect.

+#.
+The verification rules given for :ref:`global-aspects` also apply.

 .. _refined-depends-aspect: